saveourtool/diktat/info/guide/guide-chapter-6.md

 ### <a name="c6.4"></a> 6.4 Objects
 ### <a name="s6.4.1"></a> Rule 6.4.1: Avoid using utility classes/objects, use extensions instead.
 As described in [6.2 Extension functions](#c6.2), extension functions are a powerful.
 Instead of using utility classes/objects, use it extention functions.
-This allows you to avoid unnecessary complexity and class/object wrapping and use top-level functions instead.
+This enables you to avoid unnecessary complexity and class/object wrapping and use top-level functions instead.

 **Invalid example**:
 ```kotlin